'I have to help,' says sailor who rescued migrants at sea | Taiwan News | 2021/05/05

 Three people were killed and two Mexican migrants remain hospitalized, including one in serious condition, said Carlos Gutierrez Gonzalez, Mexico’s consul general in San Diego.

 All but two people on the boat were Mexican citizens without legal status in the U.S. The others were a Guatemalan citizen without legal status in the U.S. and a U.S. citizen who was identified as the pilot, U.S. Customs and Border Protection said.
-They ranged in age from 15 to 40.
-Among the 28 in CBP custody were a 15-year-old boy traveling alone and 21 men and six women.
+Among those rescued were two Mexican minors who had been traveling alone — a 15-year-old boy and a 15-year-old girl.
+They were being placed in shelters, Gutierrez Gonzalez said.

 Foy and another young sailor who was also out hiking and is in basic training as a Navy SEAL recruit were among the first to respond to the accident Sunday.

-“We saw a lot of debris and a lot of people still in the water and nobody was out there helping other than two or three of the park rangers and there were three of four civilians in about ankle-deep water trying to get people out as well,” Foy said.
-“There was a lot of people without life preservers.”
+“We saw a lot of debris and a lot of people still in the water and nobody was out there helping other than two or three of the park rangers and there were three or four civilians in about ankle-deep water trying to get people out as well,” Foy said.

-Foy, who teaches water rescue for the Navy, asked the sailor if he was comfortable and a strong enough swimmer to get past the high surf.
+Foy, who teaches water rescue for the Navy, asked the sailor if he was a strong enough swimmer to get past the high surf.
 He assured him he was.
-The two stood for a second on a rise to see what was happening and then quickly drew up what he called the “game plan.”
+The two stood for a second on a rise to see what was happening before drawing up what he called the “game plan.”

 “We could hear people frantic, kind of chaos, screaming,” Foy said, adding that the cries for help were muffled by the sound of the waves crashing onto the rocks.

-Foy then gave the SEAL recruit a quick lesson in how to rescue people at sea, cautioning him that people panic and pull rescuers under the water.
-He suggested pulling them from behind by their preservers or clothing toward the wreckage, where they could hold on until rescue boats arrived.
+Foy said he then gave the SEAL recruit a quick lesson in how to rescue people at sea, cautioning him that people panic and pull rescuers under the water.
+He suggested pulling the migrants from behind by their preservers or clothing toward the wreckage so they could hold on to the debris until rescue boats arrived.

 Then the two headed toward the screams.